 Current interests and activities

 I’ve just achieved chartered professional engineer with the Engineers Australia, though I am slightly reminded of Groucho Marx’s remark on the subject of clubs and associations.
 And I’m back to teaching system safety, this time at the UNSW@Canberra and if you’re interested you can find the course notes here.

 I’ll give the usual disclaimer that all my opinions are my own and not those of my current or past employers.
-For.
-Which they may well be greatful.
+For which they may well be grateful. :)